 Pongolapoort Dam and Bivane Dam both have water quality of high standard, they are monitored through the National Water Resource Strategy (NWRS).
 There are three main catchments i.e. Pongola catchment (The water resources of the Pongola catchments are fully developed through the Pongolapoort Dam), Mkhuze catchment (The water resources are mostly undeveloped, with only a number of farm dams for irrigation purposes.
 The major water users in these catchments are irrigation and commercial forestry) and Umfolozi catchment (There is a deficit in the lower White Mfolozi during the winter months and The Black Mfolozi catchments consist mostly of Traditional Authority land, with the main activity being cattle farming).
 The water resources are mostly undeveloped, with only a number of farm dams for irrigation purposes.
+The major water commercial forestry) and Umfolozi catchments consist mostly of Traditional Authority land, with the main activity being cattle farming).
+The water resources are mostly undeveloped, with only a number of farm dams for irrigation purposes.
+The major water users in these catchments are irrigation purposes.
+The major water sector for the sector dams for irrigation purposes.
 The major water users in these catchments are irrigation and commercial forestry).
 They experience pressures from cattle farming and subsistence farmers.

-The District is therefore critical for the provision of good quality water to the Pongolapoort Nature Reserve, Pongola Bush Nature Reserve, Ithala Game Reserve, Lake St Lucia, False Bay, eMakhosini-Ophathe Heritage Park, Hluhluwe-iMfolozi Park, Mkhuze Game Reserve, and other smaller protected areas, sustaining water resources within provincially and nationally important ecotourism destinations.
+The District is therefore critical for the provision of good quality water to the Pongolapoort Nature Reserve, Pongola Bush Nature Reserve, Ithala Game Reserve, Lake St Lucia, False Bay, eMakhosini-Ophathe Heritage Park, HluhluweiMfolozi Park, Mkhuze Game Reserve, and other smaller protected areas, sustaining water resources within provincially and nationally important ecotourism destinations.